RisHaV-IITKGP/Tic-Tac-Toe/README.md

 Currently the code uses a very naive logic to make moves.
 This can be optimised to a large extent to improve the win percentage.
 Bugs , if found can be fixed .

 **How to play the Game**
-1. Download and Install any python compiler
+1. Download and Install any python compiler.
-2. Run the main.py file after compiling
+2. Run the main.py file after compiling.
-3. Follow the Instructions and Play
+3. Follow the Instructions and Play.